muziejus/javascripting-english-major/7-errors.md

 1. No homework this time.
 Enjoy the halfway point.
 When you come back, it will be time to start creating!

+## Footnotes

+[^haverbeke]: This is where I make my first large deviation from Haverbeke’s book’s structure.
+The sixth chapter of *Eloquent JavaScript* is “The Hidden Life of Objects,” and none of what is covered in that chapter is covered in this course.